DETAILD ACTION

 The requirement is still deemed proper and is therefore made FINAL.

 Claim 10 recites R2 as “optionally substituted alkyl, alkenyl, alkynyl, carbocyclyl, heterocyclyl, aryl, or heteroaryl”.
+The applicant included this claim in the listing of those the read on the elected species.
 It is not clear how the elected substituent containing an isopropyl bound to oligolactate is embraced by this listing.
-In addition, claim 17 recites R1 as “hydrogen, alkyl, alkenyl, alkynyl, carbocyclyl, heterocyclyl, aryl, or heteroaryl" with no mention of substitutions.
+However, it may be possible that some interpretation of this recitation embraces the elected species, thus claim 10 has been retained amongst the examined claims.
+Claim 17, however, recites R1 as “hydrogen, alkyl, alkenyl, alkynyl, carbocyclyl, heterocyclyl, aryl, or heteroaryl" with no mention of substitutions.
 Thus boronic acid containing substituents are not embraced and the elected polymer is not within the scope of claim 17 or its dependent claim 18.

 Claims 17-18, 49-50, 52, and 54-55 are withdrawn from further consideration pursuant to 37 CFR 1.142(b), as being drawn to a nonelected invention and species, there being no allowable generic or linking claim.